mangtronix/MusicDevices/WeeklySchedule.md

 - We read and write to each board over the same I2C / QT bus (4 wire connector) by specifying the board's address
 - [Music Devices I2C Addresses](https://docs.google.com/spreadsheets/d/1xVRkgUelCfqRvcu3c_-A4PI7lurgY0dIFDRF3tWYtEo/edit?usp=sharing)
 - **Note:** the NeoKey and NeoSlider each have the same default address (0x30).
 Cut the A3 jumper on the back of the NeoSlider to change its address to 0x38 (see [NeoSlider address](https://learn.adafruit.com/adafruit-neoslider?view=all#address-jumpers-3107357))
+- **Note:** the rotary encoder and distance sensor each use 0x36 by default, see [Music Devices I2C Addresses](https://docs.google.com/spreadsheets/d/1xVRkgUelCfqRvcu3c_-A4PI7lurgY0dIFDRF3tWYtEo/edit?usp=sharing) for suggestions on changing the address

 Common controller interface elements